Extension, deformation and categorification of $\text{AssDer}$ pairs: Conclusions.

-In \cite{cra-moer} the authors consider the deformation problem of a Lie algebroid $A$.
-Such deformation is governed by a (shifted) graded Lie algebra on the space of multiderivations on $A$.
-An $1$-cocycle of the corresponding complex is given by a Lie algebroid derivation on $A$.
-A derivation of the underlying vector bundle $A$ is a Lie algebroid derivation if it is also a derivation for the Lie bracket on $A$.
-For any $X \in \Gamma A$, the map $\Phi_X : \Gamma A \rightarrow \Gamma A$ is a Lie algebroid derivation.
+In \cite{cra-moer} the authors considered deformations of a Lie algebroid $A$.
+Such deformations are governed by a (shifted) graded Lie algebra on the space of multiderivations on $A$.
+A $1$-cocycle of the corresponding complex is given by a Lie algebroid derivation on $A$.
+A derivation of the underlying vector bundle $A$ is a Lie algebroid derivation if it is also a derivation for the Lie bracket on $\Gamma A$.
 Lie algebroid derivations are worth interesting as their flows give rise to Lie algebroid automorphisms.
-It would be interesting to extend the deformation theory of LieDer pair \cite{tang-f-sheng} in the context of Lie algebroid equipped with a Lie algebroid derivation.
+It would be interesting to study deformations of Lie algebroids equipped with Lie algebroid derivation.

-{\em Acknowledgements.} The research of Apurba Das is supported by the postdoctoral fellowship of Indian Institute of Technology Kanpur.
-Ashis Mandal acknowledge the support from MATRICS -Research grant MTR/2018/000510 by SERB, DST, Government of India.
+{\bf Acknowledgements.} The authors thank the esteemed referee for his/her comments on the earlier version of the manuscript.
+The research of Apurba Das was supported by the postdoctoral fellowship of Indian Institute of Technology Kanpur.
+Ashis Mandal acknowledges the support from MATRICS-Research grant MTR/2018/000510 by SERB, DST, Government of India.